leynos/lag-complexity/docs/adr-depth-classifier-onnx.md

 ### I/O signature

 - Inputs: `input_ids: int64[batch, seq]`, `attention_mask: int64[batch, seq]`.
-  The Rust tokeniser right-pads and right-truncates every request to a fixed `seq = max_seq_len` (512 tokens for the launch build). `batch` is dynamic in the ONNX graph, but the provider currently executes single-query batches.
+  The Rust tokenizer right-pads and right-truncates every request to a fixed `seq = max_seq_len` (512 tokens for the launch build). `batch` is dynamic in the ONNX graph, but the provider currently executes single-query batches.
 - Outputs: `logits_ord: float32[batch, K]` where `K` is the number of ordered